-We believe the proposed creation of a new SSB under the IFRS Foundation can—and should—adopt, amend, and maintain the work of existing organizations either by hiring its own professional staff with sustainability expertise, by bringing in-house the expertise of the existing standard-setting organizations, or by contracting with those standard setters.
+We believe the proposed creation of a new SSB under the IFRS Foundation can—and should—adopt, amend, and maintain the work of existing organisations either by hiring its own professional staff with sustainability expertise, by bringing in-house the expertise of the existing standard-setting organisations, or by contracting with those standard setters.
 In this way, the IFRS Foundation can establish authority and legitimacy around sustainability disclosure standards for capital markets, just as it did for financial reporting.
-Leveraging the work of existing organizations would enable the Foundation to strike a crucial balance between delivering a timely solution and maintaining rigorous due process.
+Leveraging the work of existing organisations would enable the Foundation to strike a crucial balance between delivering a timely solution and maintaining rigorous due process.

 Although we place critical importance on the details of how it is implemented, SASB is encouraged to see that we are not alone in expressing general support for the IFRS Foundation’s proposal.
 Thus far, more than 60 respondents have submitted formal responses, with overwhelmingly positive views regarding the proposal and strong support for the “building blocks” approach outlined in our Statement of Intent with CDP, the Climate Disclosure Standards Board (CDSB), the Global Reporting Initiative (GRI), and the International Integrated Reporting Council (IIRC).